DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ## Confirm, view and update partnerships

-Partnerships are the relationships created between schools, delivery partners and providers who work together to deliver ECTE training to participants.
+Partnerships are the relationships created between schools, delivery partners and providers who work together to deliver early career training programmes to participants.

-Providers must confirm to DfE whenever they agree to enter into new partnerships with a school and delivery partner to deliver ECTE training.
+Providers must confirm to DfE whenever they agree to enter into new partnerships with a school and delivery partner to deliver training.

 <div class="govuk-inset-text"> The partnerships endpoints are only available for systems integrated with API v3 onwards.
 They will not return data for API v1 or v2. </div>